pc662/Concurrent-Programming/README.md

 The third assignment has proven to be the easiest of the three.
 I do better with interpretation than with logic it seems.
 It was nice being able to not struggle too long with a HW assignment.

+The fourth assignment was of a medium difficulty.
+The first implementation I tried suffered from a race condition but the final product was something I was pretty satisfied with.